-Our success depends on continued innovation to provide features and services that make our websites and apps useful for users.
 Our ability to attract users to our services depends in large part on providing a comprehensive set of search results and a broad range of offers across price ranges.
 To do so, we maintain relationships with OTAs, hotel chains and independent hotels to include their data in our search results.
 Although we maintain a very large searchable database of hotels from around the world, we do not have relationships with some significant potential advertisers, including some major hotel chains, many independent hotels, smaller chains and certain large providers of alternative accommodations.
 In addition, consolidation among advertisers, which may occur at increasing levels because of the COVID-19 pandemic, or a change to more coordinated or centralized marketing activities within OTA groups and hotel chains, could reduce the number of offers we have available in our marketplace for each hotel.
 In recent periods, the large OTAs have moderated their performance marketing spend and have publicly emphasized their desire to increase the efficiency of their performance marketing spend.
 The reduced participation by existing advertisers in our marketplace or our inability to continue to add more accommodation inventory to our platform may reduce the comprehensiveness of our search results, which could reduce user confidence in the search results we provide, making us less popular and could, because there are fewer offers made on our marketplace, enable advertisers to bid less for offers.